Reichstag: Among Top 10 WWII Sites to Visit in Berlin — On the Front Tours

 Screen Shot 2020-10-16 at 21.11.33.png

-Commissioned is 1871, by Otto Von Bismark the Reichstag was the symbol for political unification of Germany, bring the German speaking states together, with the exception of Austria, forming the German empire.
+Commissioned in 1871 by Otto von Bismarck, the Reichstag was a symbol of the political unification of Germany, uniting the German-speaking states, with the exception of Austria, to form the German Empire.

-The Reichstag though, was not important to the Nazi’s as it was left as a ruin after being destroyed by fire on the 27th of February 1933.
-Although the building itself was not important, the Nazi’s were able to capitalise on the fire and bring about sweeping forms to solidify their grasp on power.
+The Reichstag, though, was not important to the Nazis, as it was left as a ruin after being destroyed by fire on the 27th of February 1933.
+Although the building itself was not important, the Nazis were able to capitalise on the fire and bring about sweeping reforms to solidify their hold on power.
+The Nazis used the Reichstag fire as a pretext to suppress political opposition, targeting dissenters and consolidating their control.

-Fast forward 12 years and you have the Soviets knocking on the door of Berlin.
-Seen as the crowning Jewel for the Soviets symbolically, the Red Army fought bitterly to take the building, capturing the site on April 30th, 1945.
-The scares from the battle can still be seen in the façade today although great effort has been made the patch the damage.
+Fast forward 12 years, and you have the Soviets knocking on the door of Berlin.
+Seen symbolically as the crowning jewel for the Soviets, the Red Army fought bitterly to take the building, capturing the site on April 30th, 1945.
+The scars from the battle can still be seen in the façade today, although great effort has been made to patch the damage.

 Screen Shot 2020-10-16 at 21.13.46.png

-Undoubtably the National symbol for Germany the Brandenburg Gate was constructed in 1791.
-The Brandenburg Gate in many ways became the focal point of much of Nazi propaganda and celebrations, perhaps none more spectacular than Hitler’s 50th Birthday celebration.
-The streets where lined with National Socialist flags and pillars adorned with the swastika and the Nazi eagle.
+Undoubtedly, the national symbol for Germany, the Brandenburg Gate, was constructed in 1791.
+The Brandenburg Gate in many ways became the focal point of much of Nazi propaganda and celebrations, perhaps none more spectacular than Hitler's 50th birthday celebration.
+The streets were lined with National Socialist flags and pillars adorned with the swastika and the Nazi eagle.

-The Brandenburg Gate today however represents a very different message.
-One of unity and freedom not just for Germany but I think also for wider Europe and even the world.
-The symbolism has changed over time from becoming a political symbol to a symbol of unity following the fall of the Berlin Wall.
+The Brandenburg Gate today, however, represents a very different message.
+One of unity and freedom, not just for Germany but I think also for wider Europe and even the world.
+The symbolism has evolved over time, shifting from a political symbol to a symbol of unity following the fall of the Berlin Wall.

-Constructed in 1813 in commemoration to the War of Liberation against Napoleon.
-In 1931, the New Guardhouse became a monument to the fallen German soldiers of the First World war under President Hindenburg and was used extensively by the Nazi’s for paradises andto highlight German victimisation after the war under the unpopular Treaty of Versailles.
-Regular changing of the guard Ceremonies wold also take place, attracting large crowds.
+Constructed in 1813 in commemoration of the War of Liberation against Napoleon.
+In 1931, the New Guardhouse became a monument to the fallen German soldiers of the First World War under President Hindenburg and was used extensively by the Nazis for parades and to highlight German victimisation after the war under the unpopular Treaty of Versailles.
+Regular changing of the guard ceremonies would also take place, attracting large crowds.

 Rededicated in 1993, the remains still lie in the monument under the statue of the “Mother”.
 The Käthe Kollwitz sculpture in the centre of the monument depicts a “mother” embracing her dead son, helpless and turned to stone in silent pain.

-The monument is a moving site in the middle of this busy city and stands as Germany’s central memorial for the victims of war and tyranny.
+The monument is a moving sight in the middle of this busy city and stands as Germany's central memorial for the victims of war and tyranny.

 Screen Shot 2020-10-16 at 21.27.25.png